 Calculate forced moves – as deeply and accurately as you can.
-There is no need to deeply calculate non-forcing moves – it is sufficient to simply evaluate them based on your understanding of chess principles and strategy.
+There is no need to waste a lot of time calculating non-forcing moves.
+It is sufficient to simply evaluate them based on your understanding of chess principles and strategy.

 By making an in-depth study of a specific motif, you will improve your understanding of how the motif works in different situations.
 Furthermore, this way of study will help you notice interesting and “less-obvious” ways in which these motifs can be used.

 But why is this important to your calculation technique?
-The point is that good tactical skill increases your ability to recognize potential tactics based on certain features of the position – which will guide your calculation process in the right direction.
+The point is that a well-developed tactical skill will increase your ability to recognize potential tactics based on certain features of the position – which will guide your calculation process in the right direction.
 This means you won’t lose as much time and energy calculating irrelevant variations that lead to nowhere.